Alfresco/docs-alfresco/search-services/latest/config/transactional.md

 }
 ```

-In the Java API the search parameters object has the following methods:
+In the Java API the `SearchParameters` object has the following methods:

 * `setMaxPermissionChecks(int)`
 * `setMaxPermissionCheckTimeMillis(long)`